 Here's how to get our help:

 Cranfield University's Natural Perils Directory (NPD) uses the best available spatial data on soils, weather and trees to models subsidence and six other geohazards.
-We've been working with the insurance industry for almost 25 years, but we're not resting on our laurels.Recently published research behind NPD by Cranfield scientists Dr Stephen Hallett and Dr Timothy Farewell was shortlisted for the 2015 Lloyd's Science of Risk Prize.
+We've been working with the insurance industry for almost 25 years, but we're not resting on our laurels.Recently published research behind NPD by Cranfield scientist Professor Stephen Hallett was shortlisted for the 2015 Lloyd's Science of Risk Prize.

 The dominant form of subsidence in the UK is clay related shrinkage and swelling.
 Most clay soils shrink when they dry out, which can cause subsidence.
 When soils do not dry out evenly, this can lead to even more damaging differential ground movement.